Shresth500/Workshop/README.md

         - Stacking context: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_context
         - Oct 16 - demo on remaining topic
     - Explore position sticky (the element will stick to its scrollable parent)
+- Oct 21
+    - call(), apply() and bind().
+What are these methods?
+What is the difference between them? by Suvham